j-bresson/j-bresson.github.io/projects.md

 # Projects

-This is a list of the main compuer music projects I have been working on so far.
+Some projects I've been working on.

 <table class="project">
 <tr><th>OpenMusic (2003-2019)</th></tr>